 - the “fougasse a l’huile”, this flat loaf is sometimes called la pompe

-- quince cheese or dried fruit
+- quince pate or dried fruit

 - light waffles called “oreillettes”